58.5% of Google searches now end without a single click.

 Site speed is not a soft ranking signal.
 Google’s own research found that 53% of mobile users abandon a page that takes more than three seconds to load.
 Every additional second of load time costs you conversions before anyone has read a single word.

 Core Web Vitals measure the actual user experience: how quickly content loads, how stable the page is as elements render, and how responsive it is to interactions.
 These metrics directly impact rankings.
-Pages that rank at position one are 10% more likely to pass Core Web Vitals thresholds than pages ranking in positions two through ten — the correlation is real, not coincidental.
+Pages ranking at position one are 10% more likely to pass Core Web Vitals thresholds than pages in positions two through ten — the correlation is real, not coincidental.

 This is about as good as I’ve ever seen an Elementor-based WordPress website do on Google PageSpeed Insights!